-Facebook Live Used as Evidence to Convict Dallas Man of Drug Possession
+Facebook Live Used as Evidence to Convict Dallas Man

 When one man was pulled over by police officers in Dallas, Texas, he started a Facebook Live video to document what happened.
 While his goal was likely to protect himself and share with others what was happening for posterity’s sake – a black man being pulled over by a police officer – the video ultimately did little to help his cause.